BigWigsMods/packager/README.md

   - *package-as*

 __release.sh__ supports the following repository substitution keywords when copying the files from the checkout into the project directory.
+See the [CurseForge Knowledge base page](http://legacy.curseforge.com/wiki/repositories/repository-keyword-substitutions/) for more info.

   - *@alpha@*...*@end-alpha@*
   - *@debug@*...*@end-debug@*